swissup/swissup.github.io/m2/extensions/taxvat/index.md

 The module works well with both Firecheckout and Standard onepage checkout modules.

+**Tax-free purchases are not supported for multishipping checkout**.

 > Please note that VIES service can be offline sometimes and customer
 > will be able to place order with invalid VAT number.
 Tax-free order **will not**
 > work in this case.